mamtadhone/mindly-tools/README.md

 Deployment link:
 https://mindlytools-1.onrender.com/

-MindlyTools is a multipurpose website used to access multiple useless tools
+MindlyTools is a multipurpose website used to access multiple useful tools

 Some of those Tools include: